The Overlap Rule in Elliott Wave Theory: A Common Misconception

 In the graph above, wave ((i)) can overlap with wave ((iv)) as it’s the subdivision of wave C. It’s showing a 3-3-3-3-3 subdivision in the diagonal, but we also accept 5-3-5-3-5.

-With so many exceptions allowing an overlap between wave 1 and 4, so when exactly will overlap not allowed?
-There’s only 1 instance where overlap between wave 1 and 4 is not possible.
-It’s when the larger degree wave is a wave 3.
-When the larger degree wave is a wave 3, we can’t have an overlap between wave ((i)) and ((iv)) in the smaller degree.
-But as you can see, out of 5 possible scenarios above, 4 allow an overlap, and only 1 doesn’t allow overlap.
-Thus, overlap is not that big of a deal in Elliott Wave Theory since a diagonal can happen in 4 out of 5 possible places.
+With so many exceptions allowing an overlap between wave 1 and 4, when exactly is it not permitted?
+There’s only one case where an overlap between wave 1 and 4 is impossible: when the larger-degree wave is a wave 3.
+In this scenario, waves ((i)) and ((iv)) in the smaller degree cannot overlap.
+However, as the analysis shows, four out of five possible structures allow it, while just one prohibits it.
+This means overlap is not a strict rule in Elliott Wave Theory, since diagonals can form in most cases.

 Back